ChrisPenner/rasa/docs/Building-An-Extension.md

 Extension's state has a default value which it can be initialized to.
 Though it's not always easy to come up with a Default state for your extension, Rasa requires it because it simplifies initializing the extensions by a great deal.
-For more complicated extensions you may wish to define the default to simply be `Nothing` and initialize it to `Just something` when you first access it, but that doesn't concern us right now.

 Okay, let's write the Default instance!